Continued from Misguided Mennonite

 I fought the sudden creeping temptation to get a haircut.
 To try and distract myself from the idea I sat down and looked through magazines.
 They were filled with women with beautiful hair, wearing dresses that resembled my purple satin nightgown “dress.”
 I got embarrassed all over again as I remembered George telling me that it wasn't a dress.

-Looking at those magazines made me feel so plain and dull and it wasn't helping me at all.
-It just increased my desire to change the way I looked.
+Looking through the magazines made me feel so plain and dull and it wasn't helping me at all.
+It just increased my desire to want to change the way I looked.

 Christina came and sat down beside me while her hair colour was developing.
 Christina and I were the only customers at the salon.
 Scott came, sat down beside me, and said, “I hope you don’t mind, Christina tells me that you have never had a haircut.
 If you like I could give you a trim, wash, blow-dry and style for the party you are going to tonight.
 It will be on me since it's your first time.”